 10. Gather and share the evidence of your impact (through surveys, photos, videos, interviews etc.) to support your impact reporting and help you to learn and improve what you do.
 Gather evidence before you start your project and then again once you’ve finished to show the difference you’ve made.
 Share the results with your funder (in your impact report) as well as your team and all your other supporters (on social media and your website if you have one).

 Are you ready to find funding?
-Sign up to ActionFunder today and create a project.
-Don’t forget to use all the things you’ve learnt here to make your project pitch a success.
+Sign up to ActionFunder today Don’t forget to use all the things you’ve learnt here to make your project pitch a success.